UNIFORM REQUIREMENTS FOR MANUSCRIPTS SUBMITTED

 TO «SCIENCE AND HEALTHCARE» DOWNLOAD

-«Science and Healthcare» is a peer-reviewed multidisciplinary journal, which publishes original articles, literature reviews, short communications and conference reports covering all areas of clinical medicine and public health.
+«Science and Healthcare» is a peer-reviewed scientific medical journal, which publishes original articles, literature reviews, short communications and conference reports covering all areas of clinical medicine and public health.
 The primary audience of the journal includes biomedical scientific community, practicing physicians, doctoral- and master- students in the fields of medicine and public health.

 These guidelines for authors are based on «the Uniform Requirements for Manuscripts Submitted to Biomedical Journals», developed by the International Committee of Medical Journal Editors (ICMJE), which includes editors of highly ranked international medical journals, such as Journal of the American Medical Association, The Lancet, New England Journal of Medicine etc. The authors can read the Russian version of the «Uniform Requirements for Manuscripts Submitted to Biomedical Journals» revision 2004 in the International Journal of Medical Practice (Issue 2, 2005).
 Issues of authorship, conflicts of interests, peer review and malpractice in research are also discussed in the same issue of the International Journal of Medical Practice.
 Moreover, in these guidelines we used the experience of Russian journals such as Siberian Medical Journal and Human Ecology, which underwent a successful transition to internationally indexed journals.
 The document takes into account the most common errors observed in both Kazakhstani and international medical journals.
 Special attention is given to the recommendations on description of research methodology, choice of statistical methods, presentation and interpretation of the results.
 The Editors hope that adherence to these Uniform Requirements will contribute to improvement of the quality of the journal and to increase the number of citations by national and international researchers.